 In ‘COVID-19: misinformation and inequality’ Gina will be joined by Rasmus Nielsen, Professor of Political Communication in the Department of Politics and International Relations, to discuss how the pandemic has also emphasised the importance of professional journalism.

 Personality-wise, are you more attuned to Beethoven – inventive but impatient – than Mozart – footloose and fancy free – or more of a Vivaldi – reliable and friendly?

-Find out by booking in for a free personality test and virtual coaching session with the Oxford Careers Service.
+Find out by booking in for a personality test and virtual coaching session with the Oxford Careers Service.

 The Service offers various assessments to aid alumni in career planning, including the Myers-Briggs personality type indicator and the DISC (Dominance, Influence, Conscientiousness, Steadiness) behavioural assessment tool.

 Learn more: https://tinyurl.com/Oxford-personality